EduMake/chewy/README.md

 To get started you need to:
 - Set up your Alexa skill in your Amazon developer account.

+For simple instructions to buil you own Alexa Wikia Skill, see `REMIX.md`.

-For more detailed setup instructions, see `setup.md`.
+For more detailed setup instructions and how it works, see `SETUP.md`.

 ## EduMake
 This App is here to show you how easy it is to make your own digital solutions.
 It is part of [EduMake](https://edumake.org/)'s mission to help everyone learn how to make your own gadgets.